 As the 1960s and 1970s rolled in, Miller transitioned her focus primarily to stage performances.
 She starred in various Broadway productions.
 These include “Mame” and “Hello, Dolly“.
 Her mastery of tap dancing, along with her vibrant personality, made her an ideal fit for the stage.

 Miller continued to perform throughout the 1980s and 1990s.
 She would participate in national and international tours and appearing in acclaimed revivals of classic musicals.
 She received critical acclaim for her portrayal of “Mona Kent” in the Broadway production of “Sugar Babies” alongside Mickey Rooney.
 This earned her a Tony Award nomination in 1980.

 Outside of her performing career, Miller also pursued other interests.
 She owned a successful fashion boutique and had a brief stint as a radio host in the 1950s.
 Additionally, she was actively involved in various charitable causes and supported organizations like the American Cancer Society and the March of Dimes.

 Ann Miller’s contributions to the entertainment industry were recognized with several accolades.
 In 2001, she was honored with a Lifetime Achievement Award from the American Guild of Variety Artists.
 Her legacy as an exceptional dancer and vibrant entertainer continued to inspire generations of performers.

 Death of Ann Miller

-Ann Miller died at the age of 80, from cancer, which had metastasized to her lungs, and was interred in the Holy Cross Cemetery in Culver City, California.
+Tragically, Ann Miller passed away on January 22, 2004, in Los Angeles, California, at the age of 80, from cancer, which had metastasized to her lungs.
+She was interred in the Holy Cross Cemetery in Culver City, California.